 A self-possessed individual in pursuit of knowledge and glory, Victor, above all, seeks to create “a new species” that would “bless me as its creator and source”.
 He even imagines that “many happy and excellent natures would owe their being to me.”
 Furthermore, “no father could claim the gratitude of his child so completely as I should deserve theirs”.
 He particularly wishes to “renew life where death had apparently devoted the body to corruption”.

 As critics note, there are references to the ideology of “galvanism”.
 Indeed in her introduction, Mary Shelley “says that talk of Dr Erasmus Darwin’s experiments and ‘galvanism’ led to speculations that ‘the component parts of a creature might be manufactured, brought together, and endued with vital warmth'”.
 (See Introduction by Maurice Hindle.)
-(One could perhaps also see the Freudian desire of the mother to reanimate the baby dies shortly after birth, and one to two years before the mother writes her famous monster story.)

 The creation scene and the Promethean myth